 In an era where artificial intelligence is reshaping countless fields, experts need to adapt to the changes posed by these technologies.
 More often than not, the most affected areas of study are the social sciences, since they rely heavily on the quality and authenticity of data to make meaningful conclusions [1].

-There are many traditional ways of getting data, such as datasets and surveys, but this technology has led to innovative approaches, like using agent-based models (ABMs).
-In recent years, the use of agent-based modeling (ABM) has gained significant popularity across a variety of fields, from economics and social sciences to artificial intelligence and computational biology.
+There are many traditional ways of getting data, such as datasets and surveys, but this artificial intelligence has led to innovative approaches, like using agent-based models (ABMs).
+In recent years, the use of agent-based modeling (ABM) has gained significant popularity across a variety of fields, from economics and social sciences to artificial intelligence and computational biology (INCLUIR CITAS AQUÍ).
 ABMs allow researchers to simulate complex situations by modeling the behaviors and interactions of individual agents within a given environment.
-These models provide a powerful way to understand emer- gent phenomena—such as market dynamics, social behaviors, or ecological systems—that arise from the independent actions and interactions of individual agents, each following its own set of rules.
+These models provide a powerful way to understand emergent phenomena—such as market dynamics, social behaviors, or ecological systems—that arise from the independent actions and interactions of individual agents, each following its own set of rules (xxxx).

 In spite of their flexibility, these models face some limitations, particularly when dealing with complex environments.
 One of the main challenges is that the agents’ behaviors are programmed by the modeler based on assumptions or simplified rules.
 This rigid structure limits the ability to account for the full range of possible interactions that can emerge in real-world scenarios, failing to output results that closely resemble the reality.